anacrispee/dinha-viagens-landing-page/README.md

 ### To-do:
 - [ ] Other simple projects to improve my knowledge in HTML and CSS.
-- [ ] Add JavaScript to this website and make it interactive/functional
+- [ ] Learn JavaScript and add it to this website to make it interactive/functional